A brief history of the ILO

 The Post-War YearsAmerica's David Morse was Director-General from 1948-1970 when the number of Member States doubled, the Organization took on its universal character, industrialized countries became a minority among developing countries, the budget grew five-fold and the number of officials quadrupled.
 The ILO established the Geneva-based International Institute for Labour Studies in 1960 and the International Training Centre in Turin in 1965.
 The Organization won the Nobel Peace Prize on its 50th anniversary in 1969.

 Under Britain's Wilfred Jenks, Director-General from 1970-73, the ILO made advanced further in the development of standards and mechanisms for supervising their application, particularly the promotion of freedom of association and the right to organize.

 His successor Francis Blanchard of France, expanded ILO's technical cooperation with developing countries and averted damage to the Organization, despite the loss of one quarter of its budget following US withdrawal from 1977-1980.
 The ILO also played a major role in the emancipation of Poland from dictatorship, by giving its full support to the legitimacy of the Solidarnosc Union based on respect for Convention No. 87 on freedom of association, which Poland had ratified in 1957.

 Belgium's Michel Hansenne succeeded him in 1989 and guided the ILO into the post-Cold War period, emphasizing the importance of placing social justice at the heart of international economic and social policies.
 He also set the ILO on a course of decentralization of activities and resources away from the Geneva headquarters.

-In May 2012 English's Guy Ryder was elected as the tenth Director-General of the ILO.
-He began his five-year term in November 2016.
+In May 2012 Guy Ryder (UK) was elected as the tenth Director-General of the ILO.
+He was re-elected to his second five-year term in November 2016.
 The term started on 1 October 2017.